Nissan Pathfinder for Kimberleys Camping Trip

 If you're going up to Kalumburu or the Mitchell Plateau, do enquire about the current road conditions once you get there.

-This is something that everybody should do anyway, since nobody can predict now what condition a track will be in in 2009.
+This is something that everybody should do anyway, since nobody can predict now what condition a track will be in months down the road.

 Nissan pathfinder won't let you down